 In women, the relationship between caffeine intake and Parkinson’s may be a bit more complicated.
 Recent research suggests that caffeine has a beneficial effect on women not using estrogen-replacement therapy, but not in those who do take hormones.

-FALSE: Recent evidence suggests that coffee lowers the risk for both liver cirrhosis and liver cancer, though there's no clear explanation of the apparent protective effect.
-Similarly, concerns that heavy coffee consumption can increase the risk for other forms of cancer have not been confirmed in recent, more rigorous studies.
+Recent evidence suggests that coffee lowers the risk for both liver cirrhosis and liver cancer, though there's no clear explanation of the apparent protective effect.